 What didn’t work

-The main character Mariana was a bit problematic.
+The main character, Mariana, was a bit problematic.
 We’re meant to root for her and her investigations, but I often found her decision-making frustrating.
-She makes it very clear to her suspect that she’s wary of him, and a lot of the book deals with the cat-and-mouse game between them, detracting from the murders.
-Plus, I have this dislike for stupid investigators.
+She makes it very clear to her suspect that she’s wary of him, and a lot of the book deals with their cat-and-mouse game, detracting from the murders.
+Plus, I dislike stupid investigators.
 Just because she’s a therapist doesn’t mean she can read people.

 The construction of the mystery is also a little off – so many suspects but not good enough motivations.
 For example, I loved the concept of the maidens, but none of their characters were built up, and then people just started getting murdered left, right, and center, and I couldn’t feel anything for them as they were just stock characters anyway.